 Skip section 9.1.
 Landsburg reviews the benefits of the free market price system.
 This is an important subject, but there is more important material in this textbook.
-Candidates may want to read pages 287-291 on a military draft (a fascinating section), though this will not be tested on the final exam.
-Most U.S. candidates taking VEE exams were born after the draft ended.
+You may want to read the sub-section on a military draft (a fascinating section), though this will not be tested on the final exam.
+U.S. candidates taking VEE exams were born after the draft ended.
 Landsburg wrote the first edition of his textbook when the Vietnam war and the military draft were burning issues for his students.